Plumbing leaks are a nuisance. Some might cause a small amount of damage.

 - An unexpectedly high water bill

-If you live in Orange County, CA, or cities nearby, Orange Coast Plumbing is the plumbing team to turn to.
+If you live in Orange County, CA, or cities nearby, call Orange Coast Plumbing.
 We’ve been repairing slab leaks for decades and know how to fix them with minimal disruption to your home and life.
-If you notice any signs that you could be experiencing a slab leak, give us a call.